roudra323/MessengerDApp/README.md

 2. Install the necessary dependencies using `npm install`.

 3. Deploy the smart contract to the Ethereum blockchain using Hardhat.
+Follow the [Steps](https://github.com/roudra323/DApp-Boilerplate) if you stuck.

 4. Start the front-end application using `npm start`.